 Didactic lectures and conferences are scheduled on a daily basis.
 The Faculty of the Department of Neurology at The Ohio State University offer daily morning lectures.
-At Nationwide Children’s Hospital, we offer the following educational activities: weekly neuroradiology conference, weekly epilepsy conference, weekly Pediatric Neurology Grand Rounds, weekly case conference with Dr. Roach, weekly Pediatric Neurology core curriculum conference with Dr. Weisleder, and monthly Graduate Medical Education’s core curriculum lectures.
+At Nationwide Children’s Hospital, we offer the following educational activities: weekly neuroradiology conference, weekly epilepsy conference, weekly Child Neurology Grand Rounds, bi-weekly case conference with Dr. Roach, bi-weekly Child Neurology core curriculum conference with Dr. Weisleder, and monthly Graduate Medical Education’s core curriculum lectures.
 In addition, our residency program offers an in-depth, comprehensive, and longitudinal quality improvement (QI) course taught by Dr. Anup Patel, our Associate Program Director.
 Each resident learns QI methodology and applies it to a self-chosen QI project that is completed prior to graduation.

 We participate in the National Resident Matching Program (NRMP).
 Applicants to the program are to be graduates of an approved United States or Canadian Medical School.
 Foreign medical graduates who possess the appropriate visa, hold ECFMG certification, and have completed one year of training in an accredited program in the United States or Canada are also encouraged to apply.